sylvaticus/OdsIO.jl/README.md

 * ranges is defined using integer positions for both rows and columns
 * individual dictionaries or dataframes are keyed by the values of the cells in the first row specified in the range, or first row if `range` is not given
 * innerType="Matrix", differently from innerType="Dict", preserves original column order, it is faster and require less memory
-* using innerType="DataFrame" requires the package `DataFrames` and also preserves original column order
+* using innerType="DataFrame" also preserves original column order

 #### Examples
 ```julia